About occupational therapists

 Occupational therapists (OTs) are regulated health professionals who promote health, well-being and quality of life by enabling individuals, families, organizations and communities to participate in occupations that give meaning and purpose to their lives.
 The concept of occupation refers to "everything that people do during the course of everyday life,"i such as self-care, play, work, study and leisure.
 OTs contribute to the productivity of Canadians through client-centred care.

 OTs work in homes, schools, hospitals, workplaces, community health care or rehabilitation centres, residential homes and private practices.
-They also work in industry, First Nations and Inuit communities and federal government departments.
+They also work in industry and federal government departments.

 CIHI's Health Workforce Database (HWDB) collects standardized, comparative data on the supply, demographics, geographic and distribution characteristics, and education and employment details of OTs in Canada.

-- Data from 2006 to 2014 is available on request by completing this form or emailing us at firstname.lastname@example.org.
+- Data from 2006 to 2016 is available on request by completing this data inquiry form or emailing us at email@example.com.